Mobile device management

 With these best practices, you can ensure mobile devices in your environment are secure, up to date, and do not pose a major risk to your overall security posture or corporate network.

-What devices can be managed through an MDM?
+What devices can be managed through an Apple MDM?

 MDM tools can manage a wide range of devices.
-System requirements vary between platforms, but compatible devices may include the following:
+System requirements vary between platforms, but compatible device types may include the following Apple devices:

-Before investing in an MDM solution, investigate which devices and operating systems it supports to ensure it’s appropriate for your fleet.
+Before investing in MDM software, investigate which devices and operating systems it supports to ensure it’s appropriate for your fleet.

 How do you choose the right mobile device management solution?